Network Science (NETS)

 NETS 7341.
 Network Economics.
 4 Hours.

 Covers seminal works in the economics of information and networks, including Akerlof, Arrow, Spence, Stiglitz, and von Hayek.
 Proceeds through concepts of information, its value, and measurement; search and choice under uncertainty; signaling, screening, and how rational actors use information for private advantage; strategy-given network effects; two-sided (or multisided) network effects, organizational information processing, learning, and social networks; and other micro- and macroeconomic effects such as matching markets.
 Although primarily a theory course, it may be of interest to any student applying information economics and network economics in academic, commercial, or government policy contexts.
 Expects students to produce a major paper suitable for publication or inclusion in a thesis.
-Prereq.
-Graduate course in microeconomics and mathematics at the level of introductory calculus and statistics.
+Requires prior completion of graduate coursework in microeconomics and mathematics at the level of introductory calculus and statistics.

 NETS 7345.
 The Practice of Interdisciplinary Scholarship.
 4 Hours.

 Seeks to improve students’ written, oral, and visual communication skills, with a special focus on the unique challenges of communicating across disciplinary boundaries.
 Focuses on all stages of the academic writing process, including preparing a manuscript, selecting an appropriate publication outlet, and navigating the peer-review process.
 Students practice other forms of scientific communication, including conference talks, posters, and presentations for lay audiences.
 Assignments are designed to cultivate the skills, wisdom, and expertise necessary to communicate independent, high-quality scholarship for a number of different audiences.
 Through a combination of regular writing, speaking, peer-review, and instructor feedback, offers students an opportunity to learn to be outstanding interdisciplinary scientific communicators.
 Designed for second-year doctoral students.